roblaine/dnd5eCharacterCreator/README.md

 # dndTracker
 DND Character Sheets &amp; more

 TODO:
  - [] Character creation form has class and subclass dropdowns
 ==============================================================
-  Character has an object in this.state.classes which contains each subclass list for a given class, ie this.state.classes = {
+  Character has an object in this.state.classes which contains each subclass list for a given class,

+  this.state.classes = {
     cleric: { sub: [war: "War"] },
     wizard: { sub: [conjuration: "Conjuration", illusion: "Illusion"] }
   };

 ==============================================================
- - [] Character has an inventory
+ - [x] Character has an inventory
- - [] Inventory stores weapons, items, equipment, money
+ - [x] Inventory stores weapons, items, equipment, money
  - [] Add a session model that stores an array of characters and a dm
  - [] Add characters to the session by a form with input field for session id and a play button
  - [] Button submits the form the the reducer that will assign a player to a session